neilbrown/edlib/README.md

 Another example worth understanding is the document-display pane type.
-When this receives an event it will handle it directly if it understands the key, otherwise it will pass it to the document pane.
+When this receives an event it will handle it directly if it understands the key, otherwise if it starts with “doc:” it will pass it to the document pane.
 If that doesn't recognize the event it will continue up the tree from the document-display pane.

 Like document-display, other pane types are free to direct events elsewhere as appropriate.
-The “input” handler takes keystroke events and redirects them to the current focus pane, and take mouse events and redirects them to the pane with the greatest 'z' depth which cover the mouse location.
+The “input” handler takes keystroke events and redirects them to the current focus pane, and take mouse events and redirects them to the pane with the greatest 'z' depth which covers the mouse location.